DataPrep Orchestrator

 icon: DATAPREP_ICON

-The following parameters can be added to the file sync job:
+You can add the following parameters to the file sync job:

 Parameter | Required/Default | Description |